Childhood-onset growth hormone deficiency

 How is childhood-onset growth hormone deficiency diagnosed?

-The child will show slow growth compared with other children of the same age when his height and weight are plotted on a growth chart.
-Doctors will need to ask many questions regarding the family and other health issues.
+The child will show slow growth compared with other children of the same age when their height and weight are plotted on a growth chart.
+Doctors will need to ask questions regarding the family history and other health issues.

 How is childhood-onset growth hormone deficiency treated?